-Accordingly, actual receipt of the executive directors' short-term variable remuneration for 2024 will be subject to the following scheme:
+Accordingly, actual receipt of the executive directors' short-term variable remuneration for 2025 will be subject to the following scheme:

-2024 variable remuneration
+2025 variable remuneration

-40 % of the variable remuneration for 2024 will be paid in 2025, 50 % in cash and 50 % in Banco Sabadell shares (valued at the closing market price in the last trading session in the month in 2025 when paid), the shares being subject to at least one-year lock-up.
+40% of the variable remuneration for 2025 will be paid in 2026, split 50% in cash and 50% in Banco Sabadell shares (valued at the closing market price in the last trading session in the month in 2026 when it is paid), the shares being subject to a lock-up of at least one year.

-60 % of the variable remuneration for 2023 will be deferred over a five-year period, with one-fifth being paid in each of the years 2026, 2027, 2028, 2029 and 2030, split 45 % in cash and 55 % in Banco Sabadell shares (valued at the closing market price in the last trading session in the month in 2025 when paid).
+60% of the variable remuneration for 2025 will be deferred over a five-year period, with one-fifth being paid in each of the years 2027, 2028, 2029, 2030 and 2031, split 45% in cash and 55% in Banco Sabadell shares (the number being determined on the basis of the closing market price in the last trading session in the month in 2026 when they are delivered).

 Variable remuneration paid in shares is subject to lock-up of at least one year.
-In line with recommendation 62 of the Code of Good Governance, unless Executive Directors own shares amounting to the equivalent of twice their fixed annual remuneration, they may not dispose of the shares they receive until at least three years have elapsed from the time of delivery.
+In line with recommendation 62 of the Code of Good Governance, unless executive directors own shares amounting to the equivalent of twice their fixed annual remuneration, they may not dispose of the shares they receive until at least three years have elapsed from the time of delivery.
 The above condition will not apply to any shares that the director must dispose of to cover tax obligations related to their delivery.